-BE IT RESOLVED that the Board finds that:
+BE IT RESOLVED that the East County Board of Zoning Adjustments finds that:

-- 1. The use is required by the public need in that wind energy production in the Altamont Pass Wind Resource Area (APWRA) represents a major source of renewable energy that is currently under-utilized by aged, underperforming or defunct wind turbines with documented adverse effects on avian species.
-The proposed Project would replace existing turbines with more efficient turbines, with the potential to reduce avian impacts.
-The Project would generate and supply 100% emissions-free electricity to California, would support California's renewable energy goals, and would help reduce dependence on fossil fuels, a primary factor in global warming or climate change. - 2.
-The use will be properly related to other land uses and transportation and service facilities in the vicinity in that as an existing wind farm, the Project site is well-suited from a planning and practical perspective for continued use as a windfarm.
-The Project parcels have been developed with wind power project uses for over 30 years and are located a substantial distance away from substantial residential, commercial and industrial uses.
-Existing supporting facilities will continue to be utilized to transmit the power generated to satisfy the electricity needs of California. - 3.
-The use, if permitted, under all the circumstances and conditions of this particular case, will not materially affect adversely the health or safety of persons residing or working in the vicinity, or be materially detrimental to the public welfare or injuries to property or improvements in the neighborhood, The proposed Project would serve the goals and objectives of the Alameda County East County Area Plan and other County economic development and environmental objectives, would have limited impacts on County services and infrastructure, and as mitigated with the measures to be adopted under the Mitigation Monitoring and Reporting Program attached herein as Exhibit B and the conditions of approval, would not negatively impact the surrounding community or environment.
-As the site is currently occupied by wind turbines and supporting facilities, once construction is complete and the wind turbines have been repowered, environmental conditions as they currently exist would be maintained, if not improved.
+- 1. The use is required by the public need in that wind energy production in the Altamont Pass Wind Resource Area (APWRA) represents a major source of renewable energy.
+The Project would generate and supply 100% locally sourced and emissions-free electricity to California, would support California's renewable energy goals, and would help reduce dependence on fossil fuels, a primary factor in global warming or climate change.
+The Project's energy is to be sold to Alameda County's Community Choice Aggregator (East Bay Community Energy) through a power purchase agreement, which improves County residents' access to locally-produced renewable energy.
+Project changes to maintain energy output and potentially reduce avian and bat fatalities improves the project and supports earlier findings that the use is required by the public need. - 2.
+The use will be properly related to other land uses and transportation and service facilities in the vicinity in that as an existing wind farm, the Project site is well- suited from a planning and practical perspective for continued use as a windfarm.
+The Project parcels have been developed with wind power project uses for over 30 years and are located a substantial distance away from residential, commercial and industrial uses.
+Existing supporting facilities will continue to be utilized to transmit the power generated to satisfy the electricity needs of Alameda County and California as a whole.
+Project changes to maintain energy output and potentially reduce avian and bat fatalities improves the project and supports earlier findings that the project is properly sited in relation to other uses and service facilities in the vicinity. - 3.
+The use, under all circumstances and conditions of this particular case, will not materially affect adversely the health or safety of persons residing or working in the vicinity, or be materially detrimental to the public welfare or injurious to property or improvements in the neighborhood.
+In addition, the project would serve goals and objectives of the East County Area Plan and County economic development and environmental objectives, would have limited impacts on County services and infrastructure, and as mitigated with the measures to be adopted under the Mitigation Monitoring and Reporting Program and the conditions of approval, would not negatively impact the surrounding community.